 Effective Strategies for Public Health Behavior Change

-Behavior change is a critical element in public health.
+Behavior change-change) is a critical element in public health.
 It’s not just about getting people to stop smoking or eat healthier; it’s about understanding how to motivate and sustain these changes.
 Let’s explore how we can effectively promote behavior change in our communities.

 What is Behavior Change?